-- 1. Using the information from the Earthquake Strengthening Schedule, add the following to complete your Foundation and Strengthening Layout Plan: - a.
+- 1. Using the information from the Earthquake Strengthening Schedule on Sheet S3, add the following to complete your Foundation and Strengthening Layout Plan on Sheet S4: - a.
 Indicate and dimension the length of strengthening required at each wall line, using placement in accordance with Section E of Sheet S1 for plywood (if occurs). - b.
 Identify the details used for the connections as noted above.
 Indicate the connection type, minimum number of connectors each wall line.
 Conform to Sections C and D of Sheet S1. - c.
-Identify the detail used for the plywood braced panel.
+Identify the details used for the plywood braced panel.
 (Sheets D4 or D5). - d.
-Identify the detail used for the tie-down.
+Identify the details used for the tie-down.
 (Sheet D4). - e.
-Identify the detail used for the top plate splice.
+Identify the details used for the top plate splice.
 (Sheet D7). - f.
-Identify the detail(s) used for notching and/or cutouts.
+Identify the details used for notching and/or cutouts.
 (Sheet D7.)